alectro/Yanse/README.md

-# Yanse Xiao
+# Yanse
-YANSE XIAO is a child Theme for YANSE.
+YANSE is a WordPress Theme using Zurb's Foundation 6.
 **Demo**: http://yanse.colorale.com

 ## Author